Green-Software-Foundation/if-plugins/src/lib/divide/README.md

 ## Returns

 - `output`: the division of `numerator` with the parameter name into `denominator` with the parameter name defined by `output` in global config.

+The plugin throws an exception if the division result is not a number.

 ## Calculation